 Not everything that is collected for recycling actually gets made into a new product.
-Breakage and contamination of collected materials often results in them being "downcycled" into something that can not be recycled again, or sometimes they are even simply discarded.
-Beverage containers collected through a deposit system typically suffer less breakage and contamination than those collected through other systems—that means more bottle bill containers can be recycled into new containers than containers recycled through other means.
+Breakage and contamination of collected materials often results in them being "downcycled" into something that cannot be recycled again, or sometimes just simply discarded.
+Beverage containers collected through a deposit system typically suffer less breakage and contamination than those collected through other systems; that means more bottle bill containers can be recycled into new containers than containers recycled through other means.

 A survey of a dozen glass processing facilities indicated that, on average, only 60% of glass from single-stream collection is recycled into containers and fiberglass.
-Forty percent of glass winds up in landfills, while 20% is small broken glass ("glass fines") used for low-end applications such as road base or landfill cover, while the remaining 21% is unusable and sent directly to landfill.
-In contrast, mixed glass from dual-stream systems yields an average of 90% being recycled into containers and fiberglass, with 10% glass fines used for low-end applications.
+19% is small broken glass ("glass fines") used for low-end applications such as road base or landfill cover, while the remaining 21% is unusable and sent directly to landfill.
+In contrast, mixed glass from dual-stream systems yields an average of 90% being recycled into containers and fiberglass, with the remaining 10% being glass fines used for low-end applications.
 Almost none of the glass in dual-stream systems get sent to landfill.
-In container-deposit systems, color-sorted material results in 98% being recycled and only 2% marketed as glass fines.
+In deposit systems, 98% of collected glass material is recycled and only 2% is marketed as glass fines.

 However, glass collected through the curbside system is not guaranteed to reach a glass processor; the non-profit organization Northeast Recycling Council, Inc. (NERC) released a 2018 study stating that only "54% of the reported glass tonnage from Northeast MRFs are sent to glass processors to be cleaned."
 Over 38% of the remaining MRF glass is sent directly to landfill, as follows: as landfill cover (23.5%), roadbase/fill (0.5%), and as trash (14.7%).
 None of the remaining glass is sent for use to fiberglass manufacturers.